-Anticipated Impact Mitigation Measures Responsible for Mitigation Cost of mitigation adequate slope in gravity mains to prevent build up of solids and hydrogen sulfide generation Equip pumping stations with a backup power supply, such as a diesel generator, to ensure uninterrupted operation during power outages, and conduct regular maintenance to minimize service interruptions.
+Anticipated Impact Mitigation Measures Responsible for Mitigation Cost of mitigation Anticipated Impact Mitigation Measures &amp;adequate slope in gravity mains to prevent build up of solids and hydrogen sulfide generation Equip pumping stations with a backup power supply, such as a diesel generator, to ensure uninterrupted operation during power outages, and conduct regular maintenance to minimize service interruptions.
 Consider redundant pump capacity in critical areas Establish routine maintenance program, including: Regular cleaning of grit chambers and sewer lines to remove grease, grit, and other debris that may lead to sewer backups.
 Cleaning should be conducted more frequently for problem areas.
 Inspection of the condition of sanitary sewer structures and identifying areas that need repair or maintenance.
 Items to note may include cracked/deteriorating pipes; leaking joints or seals at manhole; frequent line blockages; lines that generally flow at or near capacity; and suspected infiltration or exfiltration; and Monitoring of sewer flow to identify potential inflows and outflows Conduct repairs prioritized based on the nature and severity of the problem.
 Immediate clearing of blockage or repair is warranted where an overflow is currently occurring or for urgent problems that may cause an imminent overflow (e.g. pump station failures, sewer line ruptures, or sewer line blockages); Review previous sewer maintenance records to help identify "hot spots" or areas with frequent maintenance problems and locations of potential system failure, and conduct preventative maintenance, rehabilitation, or replacement of lines as needed; When a spill, leak, and/or overflow occurs, keep sewage from entering the storm drain system by covering or blocking storm drain inlets or by containing and diverting the sewage away from open channels and other storm drain facilities (using sandbags, inflatable dams, etc.).
 Remove the sewage using vacuum equipment or use other measures to divert it back to the sanitary sewer system.
-Community toilets - operation & maintenance impacts Develop and implement operation and maintenance (O&M) plans for community toilets with participation from the community Harihar CMC, PIU and Design Consultant Part of project cost
+Develop Emergency Response Plan for all emergencies such as leaks, Community toilets - operation & maintenance impacts overflows, bursts; a template of ERP is provided at Appendix 5 Develop and implement operation and maintenance (O&amp;M) plans for community toilets with participation from the community.
+A memorandum of understanding (MoU) between Ranebennur CMC and community will be reached prior to any construction and operation of community toilets.
+Harihar CMC, PIU and Design Consultant Part of project cost